 \section{Discussion}

 The helicity of linearized gravitational waves can couple to the rotation of an observer or the gravitomagnetic field of a rotating astronomical body.
 We describe the pertinent modifications of the Doppler effect and aberration for the reception of polarized gravitational waves by rotating observers.
 Moreover, the propagation of polarized gravitational waves in the field of a rotating mass is considered and the corresponding gravitational Faraday rotation and time delay are studied.
-In the light of the recent discovery of gravitational waves, we provide simple estimates for some of the consequences of the spin-rotation-gravity coupling involving incident gravitational waves.
+The effects of polarized gravitational waves are issues of current interest~\cite{Wu:2019kyb, Oancea:2022szu}.
+In the light of the recent discovery of gravitational waves, we provide simple estimates for some of the consequences of the spin-rotation-gravity coupling involving incident transient gravitational waves.
 The resulting effects are small and might be of interest for future detectors of gravitational radiation.